Please read our privacy and cookies policy along with the references in full.

 (d) the legal bases of the processing.

 P2.3 We may process your account data (“account data”).
-The account data may include but is not limited to: title, job title, initials, name, date of birth, postal address, email address, phone number, fax number, mobile number, passport details, account information, bank account information, payment account information, credit or debit card information, cheque information, email contents and our replies, postal mail, faxes, telephone call logs and recordings, document scans and any other information you may provide to us including dates and times of requests or submissions.
+The account data may include but is not limited to: title, job title, initials, name, date of birth, postal address, email address, phone number, fax number, mobile number, passport details, driving licence details, photographic or other identification documents, account information, bank account information, payment account information, credit or debit card information, cheque information, email contents and our replies, postal mail, faxes, physical meetings, telephone call logs and recordings, document scans and any other information you may provide to us including dates and times of requests or submissions.
+Sensitive special category personal data may need to be processed for some services.

-The source of the account data is you.
-The account data may be processed for the purposes of operating our websites, providing our services, ensuring the security of our websites and services, maintaining backups of our databases and communicating with you.
-The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.
+The source of the account data is you or a third party.
+The account data may be processed for the purposes of operating our websites, providing our services, ensuring the security of our websites and services, identity and other security checks, maintaining backups of our databases and communicating with you.
+The legal basis for this processing is the performance of a contract between you and us or taking steps, at your request, to enter into such a contract.

 P2.4 We may process your information included in any personal profile or comment sections on our websites (“profile data”).
 The profile data may include your name, profile pictures, social media content, gender and high-level location information.
 The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
 The legal basis for this processing is consent.